SyncfusionExamples/how-to-display-the-values-with-underscore-in-check-boxes-of-filter-control-in-wpf-datagrid/README.md

-# How to display the values with underscore in check boxes of filter control in wpf datagrid
+# How to Display Values with Underscore in Check Boxes of the Filter Control?

-This example illustrates how to display the values with underscore in check boxes of filter control in [WPF DataGrid](https://www.syncfusion.com/wpf-controls/datagrid)
+This example illustrates how to display values with underscore in check boxes of the filter control in [WPF DataGrid](https://www.syncfusion.com/wpf-controls/datagrid) (SfDataGrid).

 By default, the check box will not display the first underscore when the check box contains values with underscores.
 This is the default behavior of the check box.